gnolang/gno/CONTRIBUTING.md

 ### How do I submit changes?

+Pull Requests serve primarily as an addition to the codebase, but also as a central point of discussion for potential features.
+Instead of opening issues, contributors are encouraged to open PRs with their suggested changes, however small, in order to get feedback from the community on their work.

 The key to successfully submitting upstream changes is providing the adequate context, with the correct implementation, of course.